 - quickly recognize or increase index of suspicion for specific conditions

 - understand the epidemiology, etiology, pathophysiology, historical and physical examination findings associated with the entity discussed

 - correctly formulate a differential diagnosis and perform necessary diagnostic tests

 - apply state-of-the-art therapeutic techniques (including the implications of pharmacologic therapy discussed) to patients with the particular medical problems discussed

 - provide patients with any necessary discharge instructions

 Financial Disclosure:In order to reveal any potential bias in this publication, and in accordance with Accreditation Council for Continuing Medical Education guidelines, we disclose that Aleta B. Bonner, DVM, MD, MSPH (author) is a researcher for Binax Corporation and Quidel Corporation.
-Alfred Sacchetti, MD (peer reviewer) report no consultant, stockholder, speaker's bureau, research, or other financial relationships with companies having ties to this field of study.
+Alfred Sacchetti, MD (peer reviewer) reports no consultant, stockholder, speaker’s bureau, research, or other financial relationships with companies having ties to this field of study.
 Ann Dietrich, MD, FAAP, FACEP, editor-in-chief, reports that she received research support from the National Institutes of Health and is the medical director of the Ohio chapter of the American College of Emergency Physicians.
 Brian S. Skrainka, MD, FAAP, FACEP (CME question reviewer) is a consultant for Biolife.